aquasecurity/bench-common/docs/README.md

 `controls` is a YAML document containing the test definitions for a benchmark.

 `controls` is the fundamental input to a `*-bench` project.
-The following is a Kubernetes CIS Benchmark example of `controls`:
+The following is a CIS Benchmark example of `controls`:

 ```yml